taufeeqraji/CourseLens/README.md

-# CourseLens

-📘 CourseLens
+## 📘 CourseLens

 An AI-powered course intelligence platform for smarter academic planning

 CourseLens helps university students make better course decisions by turning scattered academic data into clear, evidence-backed insights.
 Instead of guessing workload, difficulty, or prerequisites from outdated forums or PDFs, students can query CourseLens and get structured, explainable answers powered by agentic AI and retrieval-augmented generation.

-🚀 What Problem Does CourseLens Solve?
+# 🚀 What Problem Does CourseLens Solve?

 University course selection is surprisingly hard.